 It’s that time of year when you cautiously place your warm winter sweaters in storage and head outside to soak up the sun.
 It’s never clear how long the sunshine will last; next week could include freezing rain.
 You ask yourself, “How long do I need to wait to put out the lawn furniture?”
 Plants, too, must strategize.

 There’s a short period of time in early spring before trees fully leaf out and steal all the light.
 After snowmelt, the forest may appear brown and devoid of life.
 Along the bottomlands of the Mississippi River Gorge, the ground is spongy and cool with battered layers of leaves from past years.
 The last of the ice clings to the steep limestone and sandstone bluffs.
 It’s been many long months since most trees dropped the last of their leaves.
-Spring ephemerals are eager to emerge.
+Woodland wildflowers and spring ephemerals are eager to emerge.
+Many species of wildflowers can tolerate partial or complete shade and often flower later whereas the spring ephemerals need to complete most of their life cycle in early spring.

-Spring ephemerals have short life cycles, quickly blooming and producing seed before dying back and falling into dormancy before the trees obscure the sun.
+Spring ephemerals quickly bloom and produce seed before dying back and falling into dormancy before the trees obscure the sun.
 The Mississippi River Gorge is one of the best places to find spring ephemerals within the MWMO’s watershed.
 In an urban area mostly covered by hard surfaces like buildings and roads, the gorge offers a place to experience the wildness of the Mississippi River corridor.

 Unfortunately, you will also find the invasive garlic mustard (Alliaria petiolata) in the vicinity of the waterleaf.
-This non-native plant thrives in wooded areas, spreading rapidly and producing allelopathic compounds, which inhibit the growth of other plants.
+This non-native plant thrives in wooded areas, spreading rapidly and producing allelopathic compounds, which inhibit the growth of spring ephemerals and other native plants.
 In some areas, you may also find patches of Siberian squill (Scilla siberica), a stunning but invasive blue flower which has escaped residential gardens.

 If you can take a hike in the near future, you may stumble upon a dramatic hillside display of bloodroot (Sanguinaria canadensis), which has white petals that only open in the sun and a cluster of bright yellow, pollen-covered stamens in the center — like eggs, sunny-side up.
 It may take two to three years for the plant to be ready to bloom.
 The flowers often emerge while the leaf is still unfurling and may last only a couple of days.
 However, after pollination, the newly formed seeds will have a fleshy structure called an elaisome, rich in fats and sugars.
 Ants collect the seeds, eating the elaisome but leaving the seed unharmed, thus aiding in dispersal.
+This plant is considered to be a spring ephemeral due to its short early spring bloom, but the attractive basal leaves tend to persist through the summer, particularly if there is dense shade.
 The fleetingness of bloodroot parallels the adult lifespan of mayflies (order Ephemeroptera); the nymphs may take up to two years to develop in aquatic habitats but then emerge and live only long enough to mate and reproduce (around a day).

 Given the sensitivity and uniqueness of the gorge, many organizations including neighborhood groups, nonprofits, and government entities have been working to help protect habitat for the long-term through invasive species management and habitat restoration efforts.
 If you’re interested in getting involved, you can learn about how to become a Gorge Steward with Friends of the Mississippi River.
 You can also help out by picking up garbage and staying on the trail when possible to prevent soil erosion and damage to native plants.